openenergymonitor/emonhub/configuration.md

 ## 2. Sending data to emoncms.org or other remote emoncms installation

-The EmonHubEmoncmsHTTPInterfacer configuration that is used for sending data to emoncms.org can be found in the interfacers section of emonhub.conf.
+The EmonHubEmoncmsHTTPInterfacer configuration that is used for sending data to emoncms.org can also be found in the interfacers section of emonhub.conf.
 If you wish to use emoncms.org the only change to make here is to replace the blank apikey with your write apikey from emoncms.org found on the user account page.

     [[emoncmsorg]]
         Type = EmonHubEmoncmsHTTPInterfacer